moggieuk/ERCF-Springy/README.md

 <img src="doc/Break_Off_Tabs_Servo_Mount.png" width="400" alt="ERCF Springy Cross Section">

-* Fit the servo with two M2x9mm self tapping screws.
+* Fit the servo with two M2x6mm (or 8mm) self tapping screws.
 IMPORTANT: Make sure the screws don't poke through to the other side.
 If they do, remove then and file then slightly before refitting.
-The screws supplied by the servo vendors do fit but others can be a little long.
+I found the screws supplied by the servo vendors fitted but others can be a little long.

 <img src="doc/Break_Off_Tabs_Selector_Cart.png" width="400" alt="ERCF Springy Cross Section">